Living in the City of London

 Careers in the City of London

-If you’re looking to build a career, the Square Mile is full of opportunities to develop your professional network.
+A major global centre for business, finance and technology, the City is home to one third of the world’s largest companies.
 More than 500 international banks – as well as influential businesses and institutions – are located here.
 Just a 10-15 minute walk from the INTO Centre, you’ll find ‘Tech City’, which is home to major businesses including Google, Amazon and Microsoft.

 What makes London unique?